mlflow/mlflow/docs/source/tracking.rst

         --artifact-root s3://my-mlflow-bucket/

 This configuration is only suitable for development because the run metadata is stored on the local disk (which may be ephemeral) and clients are served over HTTP, not HTTPS.

-Note that for the server to access the artifact bucket, you should configure your Cloud Provider credentials as normal.
-For example, S3 can be accessed by setting the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables, by using an IAM role, or by configuring a default profile in `~/.aws/credentials`.
+The artifact root should be a remote storage bucket like S3, or an NFS mount shared between server and clients.

 Remote server for production
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^